 Espresso is different because the water goes through the coffee as steam, not just water dripping through like many of our favorite coffee makers.
 It is the steam pushing through the coffee that gives it its signature taste.
 For lattes, I think a super strong coffee is ok, but if you want this coffee flavor, you need to step up your toolkit.

-Starbucks has been introducing new drinks regularly now, and it seems like every time you look at the menu are one or two new drinks.
+Starbucks has been introducing new drinks regularly now.
+It seems like every time you look at the menu are one or two new drinks.
 It’s fun to try the new drinks, but sometimes you just crave a classic.
 That’s the flat white; it’s a classic drink that’s easy to make at home.
 All you need is espresso and milk.
-Seems easy enough but the key to the flat white is that consistency of the milk.
+It seems easy enough but the key to the flat white is the consistency of the milk.
 You need absolutely frothy milk to pour over the piping hot espresso.

-Let’s talk the froth now, one simple way to make milk nice and frothy is to simply heat milk, place it in a jar with a lid and shake it.
+Let’s talk about the froth now.
+One way to make milk nice and frothy is to simply heat milk, place it in a jar with a lid and shake it.
 If you want to get fancy you can buy a milk frother, I personally love this handheld mode, MatchaDNA Handheld Electric Milk Frother (Silver Handheld).

 So what’s next?
-Armed with your knowledge of how to make a flat white, you can learn how to pour the milk and make some of your own latte art.
+Armed with your knowledge of how to make a flat white coffee, you can learn how to pour the milk and make some of your own latte art.
 Who doesn’t want to make some fancy latte art dot work with foamed milk?

 Do you love Starbucks?
 Check out some of these Starbucks CopyKat Recipes.

 How to Make Your Favorite Starbucks Flat White

 - Prepare your shots of espresso and pour them into a glass over the sugar (if desired).
 Steam your milk and then using a frother, froth the milk for at least a minute.